mmore500/waves/blog/_posts/2020-06-03-oliver-blogpost.md

         .SetAttr("y", [this](int d, int i, int j) { return yScale.ApplyScale<int, int>(d); })
         .SetAttr("height", [this](int d, int i, int j) { return height - margin["top"] - yScale.ApplyScale<int, int>(d); })
         .SetAttr("fill", barColor);
 }
 ```
 Here, the `xScale` and `xAxis` must first be changed to display the change in the order of the `data`.
-Once this happens, we can update the actual bars themselves based on their new order (as well as apply a transition to show the change in position of each bar).
+Once this happens, we can update the actual bars themselves based on their new values (as well as apply a transition to show the change in position/height of each bar).

 **To see the full code, check out my [GitHub repo](https://github.com/Oliver-BE/sorting-algorithms-d3).**